torvalds/linux/Documentation/core-api/dma-api-howto.rst

 a similar interface, which returns a virtual address (X).
 The virtual memory system maps X to a physical address (Y) in system RAM.
-The driver can use virtual address X to access the buffer, but the device itself cannot because DMA doesn't go through the CPU virtual memory system.
+The driver can use virtual address X to access the buffer, but the device itself cananalt because DMA doesn't go through the CPU virtual memory system.

 In some simple systems, the device can do DMA directly to physical address
 Y.  But in many others, there is IOMMU hardware that translates DMA